HHS/TANF-app/.github/pull_request_template.md

 > *Performance Standard(s): Code must successfully build and deploy into the staging environment.*

-> *Acceptable Quality Level: Successful build with a single command*
+> *Acceptable Quality Level: Successful deployment by assigning a 'Deploy with CircleCI - {env}' label*

 + [ ] Was the code successfully deployed via automated CircleCI process to development on Cloud.gov?